Usage Tips

 image: groupname/imagename:latestHow to Install VSCode Extensions

-Note: WebIDE uses open-vsx (open source) as its extension source, not the Microsoft official extension source (closed source).
-If certain extensions are missing from open-vsx, you can search and download .vsix packages from the Microsoft source.
+open-vsx(open source) as its extension source, not the Microsoft official extension source.
+If an extension is missing fromopen-vsx, you can download a.vsixpackage from the Microsoft source to install.

 Install via Extension ID

-code-server --install-extension ${extension id}
+code-server --install-extension ${extension ID}

-Install via VSX Extension File
+Install via VSIX Extension File

 code-server --install-extension ms-python.vscode-pylance.vsix